phdata/archway/README.md

   `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`
   in safari browser, go to developer settings, and check `Disable cross-origin restrictions`.

-## Heimdali API
+## Archway API

-Heimdali API is the REST interface primally enabling functionality to it's UI counterpart but also a means for automation.
+Archway API is the REST interface primally enabling functionality to it's UI counterpart but also a means for automation.

 ### Code